 - Can you share examples or case studies of similar projects?

-- Who will manage the design and the installation phases?
+- Who will manage the design and installation phases?

 - How does your design fee structure work, and how many revisions are included?